amdsrinivas/blog/_posts/2020-04-29-nlp-pytorch-1.markdown

 The above takes a sentence as input, removes the stopwords and punctuations and converts the tokens into token IDs.
 Such tokenized sequences are then padded with a padding token to chosen length to make sure all the input samples are of the same length.

 ------
-Embeddings in PyTorch
+### Embeddings in PyTorch

-Embeddings is a tecchnique used in NLP to represent words in a vector space so that related words can be placed accordingly in the vector space.
+Embeddings is a technique used in NLP to represent words in a vector space so that related words can be placed accordingly in the vector space.
 Embeddings in any framework are generally implemented as a lookup store based on token ID.
 So, for example if a sequnce of length **m** is being processed and a embedding of dimension **n**, the entire sequence is fed to the model in a **m X n** matrix representation.

 Embedding layer can be used in a torch model by using [*torch.nn.Embedding*](https://pytorch.org/docs/stable/nn.html#embedding) layer.
 So, this layer is incorporated in a model as follows :